-- 8.1 The FDD is required by law to have a Permission from the CAA to act as FDD for an Article 86 Flying Display29. - 8.2 FDDs are required to be accredited to at least the same level as that of the event.
-Details of FDD accreditation can be found at Appendix C. - 8.3 It is imperative that FDDs manage their workload appropriately by not accepting more responsibility than that required of them.
-Prior to the Flying Display, their focus should be on the safe and comprehensive organisation of the Flying Display.
-Once the day of the Flying Display has arrived, their focus should be on the management of the operational aspects of a the display, making sure that the display is run safely and in compliance with the provisions of this CAP.
-An important aspect of this role is the appropriate delegation of duties to suitable personnel to allow the FDD to maintain the 'bigger picture' which will help retain overall awareness and aid decision making.
-Allied to this, FDDs should, where possible, avoid unnecessary involvement with EO tasks and responsibilities. - The FDD must take an active role in every aspect of the Flying Display including selection of display Items, display timings, pro-active display item deconfliction and pre-event briefings with on and off site emergency services where appropriate. - 8.5 At displays of 7 items or more, the nominated FDD must not undertake any duties other than the role of FDD.
+- 8.1 The FDD is required by law to have a Permission from the CAA to act as FDD for an Article 86 Flying Display32. - 8.2 FDDs are required to be accredited to at least the same tier as that of the event.
+Details of FDD accreditation can be found at Appendix C. - It is imperative that FDDs manage their workload appropriately by not accepting more responsibility than that required of them.
+Prior to the event, their focus should be on the safe and comprehensive organisation of the Flying Display.
+On the day of the Flying Display, their focus should be on the management of the operational aspects of the display, making sure that the display is run safely and in compliance with the provisions of this CAP.
+An important aspect of this role is the delegation of duties to suitable personnel to allow the FDD to maintain the 'bigger picture'.
+This will help the FDD retain overall awareness and aid decision making.
+Allied to this, FDDs should, where possible, avoid unnecessary involvement with EO tasks and responsibilities. - The FDD must take an active role in every aspect of the Flying Display including selection of Display Items, display timings, pro-active Display Item deconfliction and pre-event briefings with on and off site Emergency Services where appropriate. - 8.5 At displays of 7 items or more, the nominated FDD must not undertake any duties other than the role of FDD.

-29 A FDD is also required for Private Flying Displays
+32 A FDD is also required for Private Flying Displays.